orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 Local .orbit instead of composing at .terminal? ; pulling further-away stuff into this ; locally

+- [ ] Expanding superpositions to there permutations (a simple rewrite rule?) - For the general case? (/combinatorics)
+- [ ] Using them for fractal expansion - shoving structure in between.

 ##### Arbitrarily branching, stepwise, superposed, ..., partial traversal & equivalences
 *better name*